How to Survive the Furious Fours

 Reading

 Every parent knows that the school run and the build-up to it is a f**king nightmare.
 Well, it might not be a nightmare for everyone.
-But for quite a few parents of preschoolers, it no doubt is.
+But for quite a few parents of preschoolers, it very likely is.

 After the morning battle, we’re finally out the door and somehow, I’m not sure how, we’re usually still on time.